-The pair star in Steve McQueen’s crime thriller Widows and share a passionate kiss in the opening scene.
+The pair star in Steve McQueen’s crime thriller and share a passionate kiss in the opening scene.

 Davis says that for a 53-year-old black female lead to kiss a white actor and for their characters to be romantically involved is a rare sight in Hollywood.

 She said: “For me, this is something you’ll not see this year, last year, the year before that.